girl-hub/Test-Plan-Document/README.md

 *  Steps: [go to the web page](https://www.zara.com/us/), under "Choose your favourite collections" section choose one possible option SRPLS

-*  Expected results: when the user will be resiving weekly updates, he/ she will resieve updates incleding this new collection
+*  Expected results: when the user will be resiving weekly updates, he/ she will resieve updates including this new collection

+* Actual result: the user resives SRLPS collection updates

 #### Teast Type: